 Continuous disclosure relating to the Company may be found on SEDAR at www.sedar.com.

 Approval

-The Board of Directors of the Company has approved the disclosures contained in this MD&A. A copy of this MD&A will be provided to anyone who requests it.
+The Audit Committee on behalf of the Board of Directors of the Company has approved the disclosures contained in this MD&A. A copy of this MD&A will be provided to anyone who requests it.